MinkSieders/pyCellGel/README.md

 # pyCellGel
-Script that can model and solve _in silico_ cell-laden hydrogels.
+Script that can model and solve _in silico_ cell-laden hydrogels based on user input.

+Solver (solver): Computes the required loading concentrations to achieve a specified inter-CFU distribution within the hydrogel.

+Modeller (modeller): Models hydrogels in different user-defined shapes and concentrations.

+Figure Generation (figure): Generates visualization figures based on the model data.

+Each functionality is accessed through a command-line argument specifying the mode, followed by additional flags for customization.
+Most commands are fitted with default values, make sure to change according to your needs.

+For in-depth explanation on all the flags, use --help or -h.

 1. Solver (solver)